 Move fast; break things

 That all had to change during the mid-2000s.
 Amazon launched SQS in 2004, and S3 became AWS in 2006.
 Google had started publishing papers in 2004 - first introducing MapReduce, now a standard programming model in data engineering, then with BigTable and scalable data management - to establish practices for large systems.
 Microsoft, who had predicted the web as the next platform in the early 90s, scrambled to catch up with Azure, originally Project Red Dog, which started in 2005 when they bought Groove Networks.
 I worked on the distributed data solution when Azure was still Red Dog and saw the product from its 2008 launch through the addition of virtual machines, locally redundant storage, and other SQL reporting in 2012.
+For those looking to delve into the field of data engineering and learn data science, such firsthand insights and experiences can be incredibly valuable and instructive.

 As my own career scaled, so did the demands in the coding interview: "toy" problems started entering the coding interview.
 Questions would be carved out of actual issues faced in building solutions and entrusted to the interviewer to solve in an hour or two.
 Rapid growth and the advent of mobile computing, where "big data" lived in the cloud - along with cloud-side processing and shared uses for that data - led to Facebook adding system design to their interview cycles in 2012.
 As the various platforms faced similar problems scaling, these toy problems almost became standardized - to the point that Cracking the Coding Interview, first published in 2008, helped thousands of software engineers land jobs.